ask5/eatuxchallenge/README.md

 	Show help tips related to the current page instead of having an exhaustive set of instructions on a single page.
 Users will read help tips shown right where they need them.

+4. Review Page

+	Display the complete application on a single page, so that the user can glance over all the inforamtion entered by them  quickly.